3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 The information contained in this specification is subject to change.
 Every effort has been made to ensure its accuracy at the time of publication.

-This extension MUST be used only with Core specification 1.3. or higher.
+This extension MUST be used only with Core specification version 1.3. or higher.

 ## 1.2.
 Introduction
 Volumetric Modeling is an efficient approach to encode geometrical shapes and spatial properties and is based on a volumetric description.
 Traditional, explicit modeling methodologies are based on surfaces (e.g. NURBS, triangular meshes) that describe the boundaries of an object.
 This is illustrated in Figure 1-1 a): a NURBS surface delimitates a region of space.
 Figure 1-1 b) shows a triangular mesh that describes the same surface.
 In each case, the top part of the described object is being shown transparently to allow viewing the "inside" of the described object.

 The volumetric modeling approach relies on a mathematical, field based description of the whole volume of the object.
 This is illustrated in Figure 1-1 c).
-Every point in space has a scalar (gray-scale) value.
+Every point in space has a scalar (grey-scale) value.
 The iso-surface at value 0 describes the surface of the same object as in Figure 1-1 a).
 A section of this iso-surface is indicated by the blue line.

 The true advantage of volumetric modeling shows when properties of an object vary in space gradually, e.g. color or material-distribution and -composition of an object vary in space.
-E.g. in Figure 1-2 a) the object has a uniform color except for red stripe at the fron left surface.
+E.g. in Figure 1-2 a) the object has a uniform color except for red stripe at the from left surface.
 Note that not only the surface, but also the interior volume has a non-uniform color in this region.
 Figure 1-2 b) shows a a distribution of three different materials, indicated by three different colors, red, blue and green.

 This is only a brief illustration of the volumetric modeling approach to geometric design and more information can be found in [references](#references) \[1\] and \[2\].

 _Figure 1-1.
-Explicit vs. implicit representation_
+Explicit (a) and (b) vs. implicit (c) representation_
 ![Explicit vs. implicit representation](images/explicit_vs_implicit.png)

 _Figure 1-2.
 Spatially varying properties_